Blog post

 Regulatory Audit Tracking

 Depending on your industry (especially healthcare, finance, government contracting, insurance, etc.), you may be subject to a regulatory audit.
+CPA firms play a crucial role in providing an objective evaluation of a business’s financial standing during external audits.
 Government agencies can use audits you provide to review and confirm that proper standards were followed and that you can identify sources.
 Some common examples of audits that benefit from internal auditing software include:

 Corporate Governance and Compliance Audit Tracking